ezWheelSAS/swd_ros2_controllers/README.md

 source ~/ros2_ws/install/setup.bash
 ```

+## Usage

-## Usage on a SWD® Starter Kit
+### A- On the SWD® Starter Kit

-The package comes with a preconfigured `.launch` files which can be started using the `ros2 launch` command:
+The package comes with a preconfigured launchfile which can be started using the `ros2 launch` command:

-- `swd_diff_drive_controller_launch.py`: sample configuration for the [SWD® Starter Kit](https://www.ez-wheel.com/en/development-kit-for-agv-and-amr) differential drive robot.
+- `swd_diff_drive_controller_launch.py`: is a launchfile for the [SWD® Starter Kit](https://www.ez-wheel.com/en/development-kit-for-agv-and-amr) which has a differential kinematic.
 To use it, run the following command:

 ```shell
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/ezw/usr/lib